 Clove oil is unique because it has antiseptic properties and is known to be numbing to the skin, making it a good choice for treating painful warts.
 It may also have some antiviral properties, which would make it more helpful for treating warts.

-Clove oil can be applied directly to the affected area once per day.
+Diluted clove oil can be applied to the affected area once or twice per day.

 Clove can cause abnormal bleeding and should not be used by anyone who has bleeding disorders or is on blood-thinning medication.

 Cypress oil is pressed from the leaves and stems of the evergreen Cypress tree that’s cultivated in many parts of the world.
 It’s commonly used in many soaps and perfumes.

 Cypress oil has long been prized for its use as a medicinal remedy in the treatment of wounds, acne, headaches, muscle pain, and respiratory infections.

 There is also some evidence that it has antiviral properties for herpes simplex virus-1, which is one of the viruses that causes warts.

 Cypress essential oil should be diluted with a carrier oil like jojoba before being applied to the skin.
 It can be used a few times per day.
 It should not be used by pregnant women.